la2050/archive/_projects/2015/jvs-works-creating-hope-and-opportunity.md

   job training, mentoring and education, combined with expert career guidance and employer partnerships, transforming lives and lifting families out of poverty.
-'In one to three sentences, please describe your proposal.': >- JVS WorksTM will hire a staff person to implement a public awareness and outreach campaign across LA County aimed at reducing the skills gap for people who in spite of having a H.S.
-Diploma or GED remain under- or unemployed.
-  Through this outreach, coupled with our rigorous recruitment and screening process, 350 people will be enrolled in a JVS WorksTM training program that is supported by leading industry employers and prepares graduates for careers beyond 2050 in high-growth industries.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Expand a pilot or a program